Shanmukh-666/study-sync/STORY-1-PROJECT-SETUP-DATABASE.md

 backend/prisma/migrations/
 ```

-The migration is part of the project source and should be committed to GitHub.
-Other developers should apply the existing migration to their local database instead of manually recreating the tables.
+The migration is committed as part of the project so that the same database structure can be recreated by the other team members on their local PostgreSQL databases.

 ## 12. Prisma Client

-File:
+The Prisma client configuration is located at:

 ```text
 backend/lib/prisma.js